How Russia reins in the internet by blocking websites and isolating it from the rest of the world

 Companies like Google or Facebook were pressured to store user data on Russian servers, to no avail, and plans were announced for a “sovereign internet” that could be cut off from the rest of the world.

-Russia’s popular Facebook-like social media platform VK, founded by Pavel Durov long before he launched the Telegram messenger, came under the control of Kremlin-friendly companies.
+Russia’s popular Facebook-like social media platform VK, founded by Pavel Durov long before he launched the Telegram messaging app, came under the control of Kremlin-friendly companies.
 Russia tried to block Telegram between 2018-20 but failed.

 Prosecutions for social media posts and comments became common, showing that authorities were closely watching the online space.